WE ENDEAVOUR TO ALWAYS MEET YOUR NEEDS AND EXPECTATIONS

-We live nearby on the property, and can ensure you enjoy the local food, wine, history and attractions & experiences of the Barossa Valley.
-My past career as a Midwife and Peter’s as an Optometrist, means we have a strong sense of doing things the ‘right way’ with attention to detail.
+We live nearby on the property, and can ensure you will enjoy the local food, wine, history, attractions and experiences of the Barossa Valley.

 - A high level of personal service and a friendly, welcoming environment taking into account at all times our guests privacy requirements

 - A business with National Tourism Accreditation certification

 - An immaculately clean cottage and attention to detail ensuring all cottage facilities are fully functional and in good order